nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func SetEACL(eACL []byte, signature interop.Signature, publicKey interop.PublicKey, token []byte)
 ```

-SetEACL method sets new extended ACL table related to the contract if it was invoked by Alphabet nodes of the Inner Ring\.
-Otherwise it produces setEACL notification\.
+SetEACL method sets a new extended ACL table related to the contract if it was invoked by Alphabet nodes of the Inner Ring\.
+Otherwise\, it produces setEACL notification\.

-EACL should be stable marshaled EACLTable structure from API\.
-Signature is a RFC6979 signature of Container\.
-PublicKey contains public key of the signer\.
-Token is optional and should be stable marshaled SessionToken structure from API\.
+EACL should be a stable marshaled EACLTable structure from API\.
+Signature is a RFC6979 signature of the Container\.
+PublicKey contains the public key of the signer\.
+Token is optional and should be a stable marshaled SessionToken structure from API\.

-If a container doesn't exist it panics with NotFoundError\.
+If the container doesn't exist\, it panics with NotFoundError\.

 ##### StartContainerEstimation